SarahRastegar/InfoSieve/README.md

 ```
 This script will automatically train the representations, extract features, and fit the semi-supervised KMeans algorithm.
 It also provides final evaluations on both the best checkpoint and the final checkpoint.

 **Dataset Hyperparameter Specifics**: If you're working with the CUB dataset, set the unsupervised_smoothing parameter to 1.0, for other fine-grained datasets (Scars, Pets, Aircraft) to 0.5 and for generic datasets to 0.1.
+Please note that for Herbarium_19, `--unbalanced 1` should be added, because it is long-tailed.

 ## Evaluation
 In the `Final Reports` section at the end, please note that only the evaluations reported for: